Valdosta, Georgia: Incorporation

-1861 to 1899
+Civil War to Reconstruction

-The American Civil War erupted just months after the establishment of Valdosta.
-During the war, Valdosta was far away from battles and became a refuge for those fleeing areas of Georgia where the war was being actively fought.
+The American Civil War began the year after the establishment of Valdosta.
+During the war, many of its male residents served in the Confederate States Army.
+Three years after the beginning of the war, women rioted in the city after the refusal of Confederate dollars as legal tender.

-After the Civil War, during the Reconstruction era, more than 100 freedmen, families of farmers, craftsmen, and laborers, emigrated from Lowndes County to Arthington, Liberia, in 1871 and 1872, looking for a better life.
+During the Reconstruction era, more than 100 freedmen, families of farmers, craftsmen, and laborers, emigrated from Lowndes County to Arthington, Liberia, in 1871 and 1872, looking for a better life.
 Since before the war, the American Colonization Society had supported the relocation of free blacks to Liberia, an American colony in West Africa established for this purpose.
 The first group from Lowndes County left in 1871, and were led by Jefferson Bracewell; the second group was led in 1872 by Aaron Miller.
-Many freedmen ended up working as sharecroppers and tenant farmers on area plantations in Lowndes County, as cotton agriculture continued well into the 20th century.

 One notable event during Reconstruction was at a political meeting in front of the courthouse.
-A carpetbagger named J. W. Clift was running for Congress and was looking for support from former slaves.
+A carpetbagger named J. W. Clift was running for United States Congress and was looking for support from former slaves.
 During Clift's speech he verbally attacked whites of Valdosta.
 In response five men planted explosives at the courthouse, planning on setting them off at Clift's next political rally.
 When other whites arrived at the courthouse unaware of the explosives the five men decided to stop the explosives but some still managed to go off.
 The explosion was small and no injuries occurred.
 The five men were arrested and were going to go on trial, but federal soldiers took them to Savannah for trial, which was seen by residents as an overreach of authority and an endangerment for self-government.

 As mechanization was introduced, the number of agricultural jobs decreased and Valdosta became more industrialized by the 20th century.
 The world's second Coca-Cola bottling plant began bottling Coca-Cola in Valdosta in 1897.
 In 1899, the cotton mill town of Remerton was established 2 mi from the center of Valdosta.
-It has since become an enclave to the growth of Valdosta around Remerton.